 5.4.6 Alternate Weight and CG Determination

 Some platform configurations are not stable in the free-floating condition as a fully assembled configuration.
-With such systems it may not be possible to perform a traditional inclining test of a reasonably complete portion of the plat-form.
+With such systems it may not be possible to perform a traditional inclining test of a reasonably complete portion of the platform.
 In other cases, the TLP may be integrated on location with deck structure or modules being installed on an installed hull.
 In cases where an inclining test is not utilized, alternate means of determining the weight and center of gravity of the TLP may be utilized.
 Such alternate methods include accurate weighing of TLP or components using certified load cells, and careful weight control methods and procedures to assemble the final weight and CG of the completed system.

 5.5 Environmental Criteria